Your charity’s governing document is the formal document that sets out:

 |Company limited by guarantee or other company under Corporations Act 2001 (Cth)||Constitution (previously these were known as memoranda or articles of association)|

-|Indigenous corporation under the Corporations (Aboriginal and Torres Strait Islander) Act 2006 (Cth)||The Office of the Registrar of Indigenous Corporations’s (ORIC’s) rule book for Indigenous corporations|
+|Indigenous corporation under the Corporations (Aboriginal and Torres Strait Islander) Act 2006 (Cth)||The Office of the Registrar of Indigenous Corporations’ (ORIC) rule book for Indigenous corporations|

 |An organisation or body that is incorporated in some other way (such as through an Act of Parliament)

-||Usually set out or defined in its constituting legislation or charter|
+||The name of the governing document is usually set out or defined in its constituting legislation or charter|

 By-laws and regulations

-This is usually basic information that the members of the charity’s governing body might want to change quickly without needing to go through the formal member approval process of a change to its rules.
+This is usually basic information that members of a charity’s governing body (the Responsible People) might want to change quickly without needing to go through the formal member approval process of changing its governing document.

-Removing personal information will protect the privacy of people involved in the charity when its governing document is published on the Charity Register.
+Removing personal information will protect the privacy of people involved with your charity.

 When notifying us of a change, a charity must provide us with a copy of its updated governing document.
-This is done in the Charity Portal.
+This can be done in the Charity Portal.

 Charities should be careful that any changes made to a governing document do not affect its registration.
 For example, changes to the charity’s purpose as outlined in its governing document may affect its eligibility to be registered.

 If your charity is considering making significant changes to its governing document, it is a good idea to get professional advice to understand the possible implications on its charity registration.